 What Are Soil Amendments?

-If you’re like other dedicated hobbyist gardeners and commercial farmers, hours are spent at the desk and in the greenhouse planning the planting layout of different vegetables, flowers, and possibly cannabis plants.
-You’ll work to ensure proper crop rotation from previous growing seasons, check your irrigation systems, and provide any necessary maintenance to your equipment.
+Think about how much time and energy you’ve focused on preparing your growing plot for the upcoming season.
+If you’re like other dedicated hobbyist gardeners and commercial farmers, you’ve spent hours at the desk and in the greenhouse planning the planting layout of different vegetables or flowers.
+You’ve worked to ensure proper crop rotation from previous growing seasons, checked your irrigation systems, and provided necessary maintenance to your equipment.
+Are there better companies from which to source your seeds or seedlings?
+Does the upcoming weather forecast help or hinder what you want to grow?
+But do you spend time thinking about soil amendments?

-• What are Soil Amendments?
+• What are soil amendments?

-• Types of Soil Amendments
+• Types of soil amendments

 Why Soil Amendments Are So Necessary

-Your garden or farm plot might not be that bad, but it’s likely the land has seen impacts from other phenomena degrading the soil quality over time.
-Examples of this could include:
+Unfortunately, much of the ground that serves as a substrate for agricultural purposes isn’t as fertile as it might be.
+Your garden or farm plot might not be that bad, but it’s likely at some point or another, your land has seen impacts from phenomena that degrade soil quality over time.

 • Changing rain patterns

-• Increased salinity levels
+• Increased salinity levels due to overfertilization or other salt sources

-• More productivity demands from intensive growing
+• More productivity demands and intensive growing

 • Overgrazing resulting in soil erosion